 Boiling tea leaves is the most ancient method of making tea.

 Back in the Tang Dynasty (618 to 907), when tea culture was gradually on its rise, people boiled tea leaves for prolonged periods.
 Sometimes they even cooked them together with different spices.
 Different kinds of herbs, roots, fruits, and even chili and scallions weren't uncommon accompaniments to tea leaves.

 Tea boiling ceremonies last as long as gong fu tea ceremonies, and often even longer.
 Usually, they can last up to 3 hours.
 As the boiling method gradually extracts more from the tea leaves, it is possible to enjoy them for a longer time.
 The tea reaches its best taste after about an hour of the tea ceremony.
 Especially so in the case of hei cha and pu-erh, they become exceptionally sweet and smooth.

 Pu-erh, hei cha, certain types of oolong, as well as aged white teas, can withstand a boil and are commonly enjoyed this way.
 Green and black teas, on the other hand, tend to become too astringent when boiled; thus, we do not recommend it.

 Cold-brewing requires us to pour cold water over tea leaves and leave it in the fridge for several hours to steep.
 This method of preparing tea requires the most patience.
 However, we guarantee it is worth it, especially when the temperature starts rising.

-When making cold brew tea, not as many catechins are extracted (these are what may cause bitterness).
+When making cold brew tea, the water doesn't extract as many catechins (these are what may cause bitterness).
 We are left with a sweet, flavorful, clean-tasting brew.
 Besides, it retains more antioxidants!